Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 Business applications, REST APIs

 An objective is applied to master records that are created through business applications and REST APIs.
-You can't apply an objective to master records created through ingress or file import.
+The objective isn't applied to master records created through ingress or file import.

 Source records

-An objective is applied to source records created through business applications and REST APIs.
+An objective is applied to source records created or updated through business applications, ingress, file import, and REST APIs.

 Note: After you import an objective group that you exported before the July 2025 release, if the input record type is set to source records, you can change the record type to master records in the advanced settings of the objective